 The UN Office for Disarmament Affairs (UNODA) serves as the Secretariat to the cyber GGEs.

 Decisions, including decisions on the final Report, are made by consensus.

 The fact that the GGE falls under the UN First Committee has important implications for how the Group interprets its mandate, by focusing and narrowing the scope of the task.
 The First Committee is the Main Committee of the General Assembly and is allocated agenda items on disarmament and international security.

-In 2019-2021, UNODA is mandated to organise series of consultations with Regional Organisations, in particular the African Union, the EU, the OAS, the OSCE and the ASEAN Regional Forum.
-The consultations take place back-to-back with relevant meetings of the Regional Organisations, with participation by some GGE Members and, where possible, the Chair.
+In 2019-2021, UNODA is mandated to organise a series of consultations with regional organisations, in particular the African Union, the EU, the OAS, the OSCE and the ASEAN Regional Forum.
+The consultations take place back-to-back with relevant meetings of the regional organisations, with participation by some GGE Members and, where possible, the Chair.
 Summary reports of these consultations are then sent to the GGE.

 Source: UNIDIR's Report on the International Security Cyber Issues Workshop Series